ITOM vs. ITSM: A complete guide to IT operations & service management

 If your team struggles with asset visibility, dependency mapping, or infrastructure monitoring, start with ITOM.
 If the bigger pain is service delivery, SLA management, or incident workflows, focus on ITSM first.

 For most mid-market and enterprise organizations, the practical path is a platform that bridges both.
 Virima’s integration model lets teams layer ITOM capabilities on top of their existing ITSM platform, whether that’s ServiceNow, Ivanti, Jira Service Management, or others, without a full platform displacement.
+The same criteria apply across the wider category, so it helps to compare IT management software across ITSM, ITAM, ITOM, and CMDB before you commit to any one tool.

 Here are the factors worth evaluating when comparing ITOM vs ITSM solutions: